-The program is designed for students to earn their AAS degree at the completion of their core Radiology Program through Hillyard Technical Center (HTC) in St. Joseph, Missouri or from Research Medical Center (RMC) in Kansas City, Missouri as required by accreditation.
-NCMC students will be awarded thirty college credit hours for coursework taken from HTC or Research Medical Center upon successful completion (C or above) in all classes in the Radiology Technology program at NCMC.
+The program is designed for students to earn their AAS degree at the completion of their core Radiology Program through Research Medical Center (RMC) in Kansas City, Missouri as required by accreditation.
+NCMC students will be awarded thirty college credit hours for coursework taken from Research Medical Center upon successful completion (C or above) in all classes in the Radiology Technology program at NCMC.